Mediadevs/TemplateRepository/CONTRIBUTING.md

 Pull Requests

 #### Before submitting your contribution
-* Write Unittests for your contributions, try to maintain 100% coverage.
+* Write Unit tests for your contributions, try to maintain 100% coverage.
 * Validate code quality with the CI tools we implement, all must pass.
 * Keep the documentation up-to-date.
 * Note your work inside the changelog.